We are currently seeking casual Life Skills Workers to join our team at Tamarack Cottage in Cranbrook, B.C.

 • One year recent related experience working with individuals experiencing mental health and substance use problems; or an equivalent combination of education, training and experience

-• Valid certificates in CPR, First Aid and Food Safe required
+• Food Safe required

 • Current valid B.C.
 Driver’s License